 Fly Jamaica is a Valentine’s baby!
 The airline recently celebrated their fifth year of operation with an awesome throwdown at the Serengeti in Hope Zoo.
 (Kingston, Jamaica)

 It’s a lovely location with a generous stage area and the live band was kickin!

 Ever since Air Jamaica died a painful death and we were left without a national airline, Jamaicans have been holding out hope for a carrier to fly our flag high again.
 Caribbean Airlines filled the void as a regional carrier but many of us were all so happy when Fly Jamaica was born.

 This new airline boasted Jamaican owners and staff, some of whom worked with Air Jamaica, including female pilots!
-Did you know we had female pilots and three of them at that?
+Did you know we had Jamaican born and bred female pilots who work with our national carrier and three of them at that?

 The airline currently has flights to Jamaica from New York, Toronto and Guyana.
 They have certainly had their fair share of startup challenges but now five years in, they’re excited to grow the airline’s routes and solidify their service.

 I had a chat with Captain Paul Reece, Chairman and CEO of the airline at their 5th-anniversary shindig.
 One of the challenges that Fly Jamaica faces locally is that we do not identify with the airline as our national carrier.
 I’m happy I was able to ask him this question, here’s what he had to say:

 I was the life of the party, as usual.
 It was in this interview that I learned of the 3 female pilots and I just had to meet and chat with them!
 Of course, it can be difficult to catch an airline pilot for an interview but luckily enough I caught up with one who told me what it was like to be a female in such a male-dominated industry.

 Me: How long have you been in the airline industry